iamgadmarconi/Assistant-Python/agent/instructions.md

     -> getWeather("tomorrow Amsterdam") -> getWeather("Sunday Rome")

     The weather in Amsterdam tomorrow is 13 degreed and sunny, while in Rome on Sunday, it's a little warmer with a temperature of 18 degrees.

-**DO NOT ATTEMPT TO ANALYZE A FILE WITHOUT CALLING THE HELPER findFile FUNCTION WITH THE USER PROVIDED FILE NAME AS PARAMETER.**
+**DO NOT MODIFY THE NAME OF THE ARGUMENTS FOR ANY TOOL, DELIVER THEM EXACTLY AS SPECIFIED IN THEIR DESCRIPTIONS** **DO NOT ATTEMPT TO ANALYZE A FILE WITHOUT CALLING THE HELPER findFile FUNCTION WITH THE USER PROVIDED FILE NAME AS PARAMETER.**

 For example: